How to Manually Install and Use "The Elder Scrolls V: Skyrim" Mods

 - You become more familiar with how mods work by installing them manually

-The best place to find mods is the Skyrim Nexus website which can be found here: http://www.nexusmods.com/skyrim.
-A good place to start is the Top Files section which can be found by clicking on the Files button and select Top Files.
+The best place to find mods is the Skyrim Nexus website which can be found on Nexus.
+A good place to start is the Top Files section, which can be found in the sub-menu of the Files category.
 It will give you an idea of what is popular and also show you some of the best mods made.

 - If you are using Skyrim Nexus, it is also a good idea to mirror their categories to make mods easier to sort and also to find